William Johnston Jr.

-Major General William Hartshorne Johnston Jr. (October 19, 1861 – February 19, 1933) was a United States Army officer who served his country with distinction for almost forty years, being involved in the Spanish–American War, the Philippine–American War and World War I. He attained the rank of major general, and was most notable for his World War I command of the 91st "Wild West" Division.
+William Johnston Jr. (October 19, 1861 – February 19, 1933) was a United States Army officer who served for almost forty years.
+A veteran of the Spanish–American War, Philippine–American War, and World War I, he attained the rank of major general and was most notable for his World War I command of the 91st "Wild West" Division.

 Early life

 William Hartshorne Johnston Jr. was born in Cincinnati, Ohio, a son of Mary (Neele) Johnston and Colonel William Hartshorne Johnston, a U.S. Army paymaster.
 He was raised and educated at various Army posts and in St. Louis, Missouri, and attended Washington University School of Law from 1876 to 1879.
 While living in St. Louis, Johnston also worked as a salesman for the Scudders-Gale Grocery Company.

 Military career

 Militia service

 Johnston enlisted in the Missouri Militia in 1878, and rose to sergeant in the Lafayette Guard of St. Louis before moving to Prescott, Arizona in 1881.
 While in Arizona, he obtained a commission as a first lieutenant in the territorial militia's Prescott Rifles company, and he served until 1883.
 From November 1881 to October 1883, he was an Army paymaster's clerk.

 In February 1883, Johnston was a resident of New York City when he competed for a Congressional appointment to the United States Military Academy.
 He was selected by a panel that made a recommendation to Representative Roswell P. Flower, but was subsequently declared ineligible because he did not meet the one-year state residency requirement.
 In July 1883, he was appointed a second lieutenant in the United States Army directly from civil life, subject to completion of an examination by a board of officers.
 When Johnston took the competitive examination, he placed first of 96 candidates.
 His commission in the 16th Infantry Regiment was confirmed in October.